Oil and Gas Prices Rise Globally Following US-Israel Strikes on Iran

 Key Facts

-- Gas prices have increased at a rate not seen since early 2022 during the Ukraine conflict, according to The Independent
+- Gas prices are rising at their fastest pace since the Ukraine conflict, according to The Independent and CBS News.

-- CBS News reports that American motorists may experience higher costs at the pump in the near term
+- CBS News reports that American motorists may pay more for gasoline due to higher oil prices.

 What Happened